sleepdefic1t/Bitcoin-Cryptography-Library/Readme.md

 BCL: Nayuki's Bitcoin Cryptography Library
 ==========================================
-> A fork of Nayuki's Bitcoin Cryptography Library using CMake, PlatformIO & GoogleTest
+> A fork of Nayuki's Bitcoin Cryptography Library using CMake, PlatformIO & GoogleTest/AUnit

 about
 -----